“BIRTH OF PHARAOH” CHAPTER 2

 What skill can I use tonight?

-“This is me,” I say now, again, with my hands moving in the sign of the Amashey, a planet with families I am born into often.
+“This is me,” I say now, again, with my hands moving in the sign of the Amashey, which is a specific planet with families upon it which I am born into, quite often.

 The female Macrabre Illie Bo will not answer.